The N$^3$LO Twist-2 Matching of Linearly Polarized Gluon TMDs: Definition of linearly polarized gluon TMD PDFs and FFs

-For sufficiently small $b_\perp$, the TMD PDFs in Eq.~\eqref{eq:PDFdef} admit operator product expansion onto the usual collinear PDFs,
+For sufficiently small $b_\perp$, the TMD PDFs in Eq.~\eqref{eq:PDFdef} admit operator product expansion onto the usual collinear PDFs~\cite{deFlorian:2001zd,Catani:2011kr,Catani:2012qa, Gutierrez-Reyes:2017glx,Gehrmann:2012ze,Gehrmann:2014yya, Echevarria:2016scs,Gutierrez-Reyes:2019rug, Luo:2019hmp,Luo:2019bmw,Catani:2022sgr,Ebert:2020qef,Ebert:2020yqt,Luo:2020epw}

 where the summation is over all parton flavors $i$.
-The perturbative matching coefficients $\cI^{{\rm bare}, \mu \nu}_{gi}(\xi, b_\perp)$ in Eq.~\eqref{eq:PDFOPE} are independent of the actual hadron $N$.
-The perturbative matching coefficients $\Delta\mathcal{I}_{ij}^{\rm bare}(\xi,b_\perp)$ in Eq.~\eqref{eq:PDFOPE} are independent of the hadronic state $N$, as a result, one can replace the hadron $N$ with a partonic state $j$ and compute the matching coefficients within perturbation theory.
+The perturbative matching coefficients $\cI^{{\rm bare}, \mu \nu}_{gi}(\xi, b_\perp)$ in Eq.~\eqref{eq:PDFOPE} are independent of the actual hadron $N$, as a result, one can replace the hadron $N$ with a partonic state $j$ and compute the matching coefficients within perturbation theory.
 By inserting a complete set of $n$-collinear state $\mathbb{1} = \SumInt_{X_n} \! d {\rm PS}_{X_n} | X_n \rangle \langle X_n |$ into the operator definition, the bare gluon beam function can be computed from splitting amplitudes integrated over collinear phase space

-where $K^\mu$ is the total momentum of $|X_n \rangle$, and $d\text{PS}_{X_n}$ is the collinear phase space measure, and ${\rm \bold P}_{g \leftarrow i}^{\mu\nu}$ is the spin correlator of the color averaged gluon splitting amplitude
+where $K^\mu$ is the total momentum of $|X_n \rangle$, and $d\text{PS}_{X_n}$ is the collinear phase space measure, and ${\rm \bold P}_{g \leftarrow i}^{\mu\nu}$ is the spin correlator of the color averaged gluon splitting amplitude~\cite{Bern:1993qk,Bern:1994zx,Bern:1995ix,Kosower:1999xi,Bern:1999ry,Catani:1999ss,Catani:2003vu,Catani:2011st,Bern:1998sc,Kosower:1999rx,Sborlini:2013jba, DelDuca:1999iql,Birthwright:2005ak,Birthwright:2005vi,DelDuca:2020vst,DelDuca:2019ggv,Badger:2015cxa,Czakon:2022fqi,Bern:2004cz,Badger:2004uk,Duhr:2014nda}